Warnford

 Warnford is a village and civil parish in the City of Winchester district of Hampshire, England.
 The parish covers 1283 hectares (3170 acres).
+The village lies on the A32 in the upper valley of the River Meon between West Meon and Exton.
 The population in 2019 was estimated at 220.
+The village is rural in character, with most of the buildings along River Lane, Lippen Lane and Hayden Lane.